Malua Bay

 PROFILE FAQ

-Malua Bay has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Malua Bay has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to influence the region.
-Notable projects include Lot 5 Bunderra Circuit Residential Subdivision, Future Rosedale, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, and Sydney-Canberra Rail Connectivity And Capacity.
-The following list details those most relevant.
+AreaSearch has identified two projects likely affecting this region.
+Notable projects are Lot 5 Bunderra Circuit Residential Subdivision, Future Rosedale, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, and Sydney-Canberra Rail Connectivity And Capacity.
+Relevant details follow.

 Professional plan users can use the search below to filter and access additional projects.